Dimensional homogeneity constrained gene expression programming for discovering governing equations: Methodology

-For a specific application, DSMC first initializes the simulation molecules according to the initial distributions of density and macroscopic velocity.
-Then the molecular motions and inter-molecular collisions are sequentially conducted in each calculated time interval.
-Specifically, the molecular motions are implemented in a deterministic way.
+For a specific application, DSMC first initializes the simulation molecules according to the initial distributions of density, temperature, and macroscopic velocity.
+Then, the molecular motions and inter-molecular collisions are sequentially conducted in each computational time step.
+The molecular motions are implemented in a deterministic way.
 Each molecule moves ballistically from its original position to a new position, and the displacement is equal to the product of its velocity times the time step.
 If the trajectory crosses any boundaries, an appropriate gas-wall interaction model would be employed to determine the reflected velocity.
 Common gas-wall interaction models include specular, diffuse and Maxwell reflection models.
 In our simulations, diffuse model is employed.
-On the contrary, the inter-molecular collisions are implemented in a probabilistic way.
-Among the several algorithms for the modelling of inter-molecular collisions, the no-time-counter (NTC) technique \citep{bird1994molecular} is most widely used.
-In NTC, any two molecules are selected as a collision pair in a probability that is proportional to the relative speed between them.
-Then, the post-collision velocities of molecules are determined by the molecular model employed.
-In this work we employ hard sphere (HS) model for the first two cases, Maxwell molecule model for the shock wave case and variable hard sphere (VHS) model for the Poiseuille flow case.
-It is noteworthy that because the above molecular motions and inter-molecular collisions are conducted in a decoupled manner, the time step needs to be smaller than the molecular mean collision time, and the cell size for the selection of collision pairs needs to be smaller than the molecular mean free path.
+The inter-molecular collisions are implemented in a probabilistic way.
+Among the several algorithms for modelling inter-molecular collisions, the no-time-counter (NTC) technique \citep{bird1994molecular} is the most widely used.
+In NTC, any two molecules in the same computational cell are selected as a collision pair with a probability that is proportional to the relative speed between them.
+Then, the post-collision velocities of molecules are determined depending on the molecular model employed.
+In this work we employ the HS model for the first two benchmark cases (diffusion flow and Taylor-Green vortex), the Maxwell molecule model for the shock wave case, and the VHS model for the Poiseuille flow case.
+It is noteworthy that because the molecular motions and inter-molecular collisions are conducted in a decoupled manner, the time step in DSMC needs to be smaller than the molecular mean collision time, and the cell size for the selection of collision pairs needs to be smaller than the molecular mean free path.

-Theoretically, DSMC has been proved to be capable of solving the Boltzmann equation from the perspective of molecular movements \citep{wagner1992convergence}, and thus can be applied to simulate the whole regime of gas flows \citep{sun2002direct,stefanov2002rayleigh,zhang2010effects,gallis2017molecular}.
-What is most important for this work is that DSMC does not assume any macroscopic governing equations.
-This makes the derived equations of DHC-GEP more convincing.
-The simulation details are provided in Supplementary §\,2.
-The dataset sizes are summarized in Supplementary table 2.